leighmcculloch/exp-sep48-derived-events-example/README.md

 This code base is only an example, and doesn't cover all scenarios or all use cases.
 It shows broadly what's possible with the introduction of events into SEP-49 Contract Interface Specifications, as currently being discussed in [stellar#1724](https://github.com/orgs/stellar/discussions/1724).

 > [!NOTE]
-> This tool uses unreleased XDR from [stellar-xdr#268](https://github.com/stellar/stellar-xdr/pull/268), via the unreleased [rs-stellar-xdr#437](https://github.com/stellar/rs-stellar-xdr/pull/437).
+> This tool uses unreleased XDR.

 ## Overview